-As a historian, I use the experiences of Dominican actors to help document the ways Dominicans add to our understanding of the multiplicities of the experiences of Afro-descendants in the US and use their narratives to question notions of a monolithic “Black identity.”
-I explore how perceptions of race and national identity have been shaped by class, empire, migration and schools.
+As a historian, I use the experiences of Dominican actors to help document the ways Dominicans add to our understanding of the multiplicities of the experiences of Afro-descendants in the Americas and use their narratives to question notions of a monolithic “Black identity.”
+I explore how perceptions of race and national identity have been shaped by class, empire, migration, and schools.

 Crafting Dominicanidad: